-9. Protecting your reputation and the reputation of the local authority Interests As a councillor:
+Protecting your reputation and the reputation of the local authority Interests

 9.1 I register and disclose my interests.

 Section 29 of the Localism Act 2011 requires the Monitoring Officer to establish and maintain a register of interests of members of the authority.